-If you’re retired and have coverage from a former employer, there are five things you should know.
+- If you’re retired and have coverage from a former employer, there are four things you should know.

-You can learn how the Affordable Care Act (Obamacare) affects Medicare by visiting their https://www.cms.gov/Medicare/Eligibility-and-Enrollment/Medicare-and-the-Marketplace/Overview1.html.
+- You can learn how the Affordable Care Act affects Medicare by visiting their Affordable Care Act page.

-2. What Coverage does Medicare Offer for People with Limb Loss?
+What Coverage Does Medicare Offer for People with Limb Loss or Limb Difference?

 Medicare Part B (Medical Insurance) covers these items as durable medical equipment (DME):

-- Orthopedic shoes (only when they’re a necessary part of a leg brace).
+- Orthopedic shoes (only when they are a necessary part of a leg brace).